dreamcatcher-tech/network/Inbox/2024-05-22 2021 gitgraph visualizer.md

 The current thread can be the inflated nice gui elements, then top and bottom can be condensed down gitgraph views ?

 Or have the tree navigator be a button panel that can be shown any time, or be asked for inside the AI.

+Show all branches in a gitgraph tree
+Build it up from git commits and walking the history backwards.
+Gives us the debug view of what is going on, in realtime.
+Configure with a max branch count setting to avoid getting caught in huge parallel threads.